Russell T Davies

 Following the show's sixteen-year hiatus, Davies revived and ran Doctor Who for the period between 2005 and 2010, with Christopher Eccleston and later David Tennant starring as the Doctor.
-Davies's tenure as executive producer of the show saw a surge in popularity which led to the production of two spin-off series, Torchwood and The Sarah Jane Adventures, and the revival of Saturday prime-time dramas as a profitable venture for production companies.
+Davies's tenure as executive producer of the show saw a surge in popularity which led to the production of two spin-off series, Torchwood and The Sarah Jane Adventures, and the revival of Saturday prime-time dramas as a profitable venture for production companies during the late 2000s and early 2010s.
 Davies was appointed Officer of the Order of the British Empire in 2008 for services to drama, which coincided with the announcement he would step down from Doctor Who as the show's executive producer with his final script, "The End of Time" (2009–2010).
 Davies moved to Los Angeles in 2009, where he oversaw production of Torchwood: Miracle Day and the fifth and final series of The Sarah Jane Adventures.
 After his partner developed cancer in late 2011, Davies returned to the UK.
-In September 2021, shortly before the filming of Chris Chibnall's era had wrapped, Davies was announced as returning Doctor Who showrunner; the first episodes of his second tenure are the show's sixtieth anniversary specials in 2023, with Tennant leading in the specials, and Ncuti Gatwa becoming the new Doctor from December 2023 to May 2025.
+In September 2021, shortly before the filming of Chris Chibnall's era had wrapped, Davies was announced as returning Doctor Who showrunner; he ran the show from the period between 2023 and 2025, with Tennant and Ncuti Gatwa as the Doctor.
 Davies's second tenure included production of another spin-off show he created called The War Between the Land and the Sea.

 In the 2010s Davies co-created the CBBC science fantasy drama Wizards vs Aliens, and created Cucumber, a Channel 4 series about middle-aged gay men in the Manchester gay scene; Banana, an E4 series about young LGBT people in the Cucumber universe; and Tofu, an All 4 documentary series which discussed LGBT issues.
 Davies's later work for BBC One in the 2010s include a television film adaptation of William Shakespeare's A Midsummer Night's Dream; A Very English Scandal, a miniseries adaptation of the 2016 novel A Very English Scandal; and Years and Years, a drama series which follows a Manchester family affected by political, economic, and technological changes to Britain over 15 years.
 Davies returned to Channel 4 for a third time in 2021 as creator of It's a Sin, a semi-autobiographical drama about the HIV/AIDS crisis of the 1980s and 1990s.
-Later in the 2020s he worked with former Red Production Company owner and longtime collaborator Nicola Shindler at Shindler's Quay Street Productions company on ITV's Nolly, a biographical miniseries about Crossroads soap opera star Noele Gordon, and Channel 4's Tip Toe, a miniseries about two Manchester gay men facing an anti-LGBTQ+ culture war in the 2020s.
+Later in the 2020s he worked with former Red Production Company owner and longtime collaborator Nicola Shindler at Shindler's Quay Street Productions company on ITV's Nolly, a biographical miniseries about Crossroads soap opera star Noele Gordon, and Channel 4's Tip Toe, a miniseries about two next-door neighbours in Manchester feuding with each other during a time of anti-LGBTQ rhetoric in the 2020s.